David Wain: Career

 As one third of the comedy troupe Stella, Wain has co-hosted the long running nightclub show in New York City, toured the United States and made a series of shorts with the group, and eventually help create a 2005 series on Comedy Central based on their routines.

 Wain is featured as the voice of The Warden in the animated series Superjail!.
 He was a featured commentator in the I Love the 70s series, I Love the 90s Part Deux series, and the weekly VH1 show Best Week Ever..
 With The State, Wain co-wrote the book State by State with The State.
 He has appeared in such movies as The Baxter, Keeping the Faith and Role Models.
 Wain's fourth feature film, Wanderlust, was released on February 24, 2012.
 It stars Jennifer Aniston, Paul Rudd, Malin Akerman and Alan Alda.
 Wain directed the film, from a screenplay he wrote with Ken Marino, and has a cameo in the film as a TV weatherman.

 His fifth feature, the romantic parody They Came Together, was released in June 2014.
 The cast includes Paul Rudd, Amy Poehler, Ed Helms, Cobie Smulders, Max Greenfield, and Christopher Meloni.
 Wain and Showalter co-wrote the eight-episode Netflix prequel Wet Hot American Summer: First Day of Camp based on the 2001 film with almost the entire cast of the original film returning.
 The series premiered on July 31, 2015, and was more well received by critics.
 He returned to co-write and direct another Netflix sequel Wet Hot American Summer: Ten Years Later, which premiered in 2017.

 In 2018 Wain directed A Futile and Stupid Gesture, a feature film biography of National Lampoon founder Doug Kenney, starring Will Forte, Domhnall Gleeson and Joel McHale.

+In the COVID-19 pandemic, Wain founded the Middle Aged Dad Jam Band, in which he plays drums alongside fellow State alumnus Ken Marino as well as four other dads, and his son.